|

 regarding these issues may be staffed with the BWC settlement attorney.

-process a court settlement in compliance with the terms of the agreement and as
+will process a court settlement in compliance with the terms of the agreement

 2. Questions